 \[ \begin{align} \int_{n\Delta t}^{\left(n + 1\right)\Delta t}F\left(\psi\right)dt \approx F\left(\psi_{n + 1}\right)\Delta t \end{align} \]

 This chapter aims to explain how the time discretization of a linear differential equation can affect the dispersion relation and the stability of a wave solution.
-It becomes the linear advection equation
+The linear advection equation

 \[ \begin{align} \frac{\partial f}{\partial t} + U\frac{\partial f}{\partial x} = 0\tag{25.5}\label{eq:test_lineare_instab} \end{align} \]